Railroad Development Corporation: United States

 RDC operates the Iowa Interstate Railroad.
 RDC first invested in the railroad in 1991, exercising an option to purchase in January 2004.

 In November 2008, RDC entered a joint venture with LeGrand America to operate a business class road coach service from Pittsburgh and Harrisburg.
 It ceased in July 2009.

-In December of 2022, RDC became part of a $16 million proposal by SEPTA and Chester County in southeastern Pennsylvania to connect the borough of West Chester to Delaware County on a line that hasn't seen service since 1986.
+In December 2022, RDC became part of a $16 million proposal by SEPTA and Chester County in southeastern Pennsylvania to connect the borough of West Chester to Delaware County on a line that hasn't seen service since 1986.
 The proposal would provide a Metro line using rechargeable, battery-driven light rail service based on Class 230 trains built from recycled London Underground cars with a 60-mile range.

 Europe

 Belgium

 In January 2015, RDC purchased a 25% shareholding in Eurorail.

 Estonia

 RDC purchased a 5% shareholding in Eesti Raudtee on August 31, 2001, selling it on January 9, 2007.